Latest dKargo (DKA) News Update

 1. Mainnet Launch on Arbitrum Orbit (September 2025)

-Overview: dKargo launched its Layer 3 mainnet, moving from testnet to a live production environment.
-This allows real logistics transactions to be settled on-chain with greater efficiency.
+Overview: dKargo officially launched its Layer 3 mainnet, moving from testnet to a live network for real-world logistics applications.
+This shift allows developers and businesses to build and transact on a production-ready blockchain.

 Conclusion